VPC sharing for Amazon resources

 Firstly, it's important to understand that an Amazon Redshift cluster or an Amazon Redshift Serverless workgroup can't be made visible to participants in a shared subnet.
 But this doesn't preclude participants from working with the owner's database in a shared VPC.
 This is detailed more fully in the steps that follow.

-2. The VPC owner makes the cluster or workgroup available in a cross-VPC scenario.
+The VPC owner makes the cluster or workgroup available in a cross-VPC scenario.
 The steps are described in Working with Redshift-managed VPC endpoints in Amazon Redshift for a provisioned cluster or in Connecting to Amazon Redshift Serverless from an Amazon Redshift managed VPC endpoint for Amazon Redshift Serverless.
-By enabling cross-VPC availability, they can make the database available to users in the same Amazon account or in other accounts.
+By enabling cross-VPC availability, the database can be made available to users in the same Amazon account, or in other accounts.

 Note the following behaviors regarding using Amazon Redshift in a shared subnet: